liviobisogni/solr-ocr-indexing/README.md

 This project aims to analyze the functionalities of the Apache Solr platform, an open-source document search engine, for indexing and searching documents.
 The project involves configuring a prototype of Apache Solr and developing several components, including scripts, a Java program, and a UI Solritas.
 These components work together to achieve the following tasks:

-1. Detect changes in a folder containing documents in real-time.
+1. Detect changes in a folder containing documents in real time.
 2. Identify non-indexable PDF files.
 3. Make non-indexable PDF files indexable using OCR to extract text content.
 4. Index the PDF files using Apache Solr.